-The competencies for the PhD Concentration in Health Services Research and Policy are met through required and elective coursework, independent research and the process of writing a thesis.
+The competencies for the concentration in Health Services Research and Policy are met through required and elective coursework, independent research, and the process of writing a thesis.
 Upon successful completion of the concentration, students will have mastered the following concentration competencies; specifically students by the end of the program will have the ability to:

 Health Services Research and Policy Concentration Competencies

 - Examine classic studies and current developments in the field of health services research, including issues relating to quality of care, patient safety, comparative effectiveness, patient center outcomes and implementation.

 - Integrate and critique theoretical and empirical literature in the formulation of an original and significant health services research and policy research question with clear and testable hypotheses.